alez-repos/shrink-ark-saves/readme.md

      1. Removes all tribes, except those listed in `config.yml`, starting from the smallest based on structure count.
 Tribes with more than 10,000 structures will prompt for confirmation due to potential server crash risks.

         > Optionally, a `destroy.txt` file can be generated, containing commands to remove large tribes.
 Follow the in-program instructions to execute these commands within the game.
 This is the recommended method to delete large (>10k structures) tribes.
+        Note that the path where you have to copy `destroy.txt` is inside your CLIENT installation, NOT SERVER.
+If you copy it to server installation by mistake it wont work and no messages will be shown in game console.
      2. Deletes all players without an associated tribe.